Geoalert/mapflow-docs-en/docs_api/um_api.rst

 ==========================

  .. attention::
-    This API to ready-to-use data service.
-It provides access to validated datasets according to the current coverage of "urban mapping" project.
+    This API serves ready-to-use datasets.
+It provides access to validated datasets within the current coverage of "Urban mapping".
 To start using the API, please, send us a request to help@geoalert.io.

 Authorization
 --------------

-The API uses the ``Basic Auth`` authorization method, for details about how it, click `here <https://en.wikipedia.org/wiki/Basic_access_authentication>`_.
+The API uses the (`Basic Auth <https://en.wikipedia.org/wiki/Basic_access_authentication>`_) authorization method.

 Geospatial data